isaacnmm/pestpolicy-hugo2XX/content/posts/best-midi-keyboard-for-ableton/index.md

 layout: post
 ---

-What's the best midi [keyboard](https://pestpolicy.com/best-49-key-midi-controller/) for Ableton?
-You can substitute a whole production team with just. you, an Ableton Live [MIDI](https://pestpolicy.com/best-midi-keyboard-controller/) controller, and your soundcards / audio interfaces.
+What's the best midi [keyboard](https://pestpolicy.com/best-49-key-midi-controller/)for Ableton?
+You can substitute a whole production team with just. you, an Ableton Live [MIDI](https://pestpolicy.com/best-midi-keyboard-controller/)controller, and your soundcards / audio interfaces.

 But, clearly, Ableton live Midi Keyboards are not created equal.
 Ive reviewed the Best Midi Keyboard for Ableton Live. *Summary: I recommend Akai Professional APC40 MKII or the M-Audio Oxygen 25 MK IV for a seamless workflow with top efficiency and versatility.
 You can now produce top-quality compositions in addition to reorganizing or remixing your live set. * Related: 7 Free Autotune vst Plugins